niho/mq/README.md

 - Three basic event handler types (events, service and resource) for different use cases.
 - A declarative callback/promise based API that hides potentially complex details like error handling and serializations.
 - Statically typed validation of input/output messages using the `io-ts` library.
-- Not tied to any specific back-end and can be used with any queue based protocol (currently only supports AMQP).
+- Not tied to any specific back-end and can be used with any queue based protocol (currently only supports AMQP, SQS and Lambda).
 - Ideal for building event sourced micro-services.

+## Backends

+To receive messages from the outside world you need a backend that can connect with some kind of message broker.
+The backend system is modular and backends are packaged as separate npm packages that you need to install and require in your project.
+The following backends are currently available:

+- **mq-amqp** - A backend for interfacing with an AMQP broker like RabbitMQ or ActiveMQ.
+Uses the very stable and battle tested _amqplib_.
+- **mq-lambda** - A backend for interfacing with AWS Lambda.
+- **mq-sqs** - A backend for interfacing with AWS Simple Queue Service.

 ## Handler types